Knowledge base

 Cost of products sold Sum of product cost prices that you specified in store settings

-Marketing data
+Marketing reports

 Customers visit your store through various channels, such as advertising links on social media, emails, gift cards, and so on.
 On the Reports → Marketing page, you can see the most popular sources that bring people to your store.
 The tracking of sales sources is performed with the help of the UTM tags.
 Understanding sources of sales helps you to reallocate the advertising budget to the most effective channels.